Jamil-Aktar-Ifat/estate-sphere/README.md

 This is a User Profile Management web application built with React, Firebase Authentication, and Tailwind CSS.
 It allows users to sign up, log in, view their profile, and update their personal information such as name and profile picture.

-Table of Contents
+1. Table of Contents
-Project Overview
+2. Project Overview
-Features
+3. Features
-Tech Stack
+4. Tech Stack
-Installation
+5. Installation
-Usage
+6. Usage
-Firebase Setup
+7. Firebase Setup
-Available Scripts
+8. Available Scripts
-Contributing
+9. Contributing
-License
+10. License

-Project Overview
+<h2>Project Overview</h2>
 This app provides a simple interface for users to manage their profiles.
 Users can register with their email, log in, and view their profile information including name, email, and profile picture.
 They can also update their profile details and the changes will be reflected in Firebase Authentication.

-Live Demo
+<h2>Live Demo</h2>
-You can check out the live version of the app here: Your Live App URL
+You can check out the live version of the app here: https://estate-sphere-9f803.web.app

-Features
+<h2>Features</h2>
 User authentication with Firebase (Email, Google, GitHub).
 View profile details such as name, email, and profile picture.
 Update profile information (name, photo URL).